Understand Power Apps Studio

-Use the formula bar to add, edit, or remove functions relevant to the selected object and the property selected from the properties list.
-For example, select the screen to update the background by using the RGBA function.
+The formula bar lets you add, edit, or remove functions of a property from your selected object.
+For example, select the app screen to update the background color by using the RGBA function.

 The formula bar is IntelliSense-enabled.
-When you start entering text that matches one or more functions, the formula bar shows the list of functions.
+When you start entering text that matches one or more functions, the formula bar shows a list of functions.

 When you select a function, the formula bar shows inline function help and highlights help text relevant to the cursor position.

-If a formula returns an error, tips relevant to the syntax error and mitigation steps are displayed.
+If a formula returns an error, you can view the error details in App checker.

-Similarly, you'll find help when working with complex functions, nested functions, or when correcting a formula syntax.
+Similarly, you find help when working with complex functions, nested functions, or when correcting a formula syntax.

-For a complete list of all canvas app functions, go to Power Fx formula reference for Power Apps.
+For a complete list of all canvas app functions, see Formula reference - Power Apps.

 5 – App authoring menu